 The American Legion Auxiliary Unit 501 proudly lives their Mission Statement which reads: In the spirit of Service, Not Self, the mission is to support the American Legion and to honor the sacrifice of those who serve by enhancing the lives of our veterans and their families, both at home and abroad.
 For God and Country, we advocate for veterans, educate our citizens, mentor youth and promote patriotism, good citizenship, peace and security.

-We are the biggest women (men can not join - yet) service organization and our goal is to build to 1 Million members nationwide.
+We are the largest, in terms of membership, women's service organization and our goal is to continue to build to 1 Million members nationwide.

 Ongoing activities that our Unit 501 members participate in at home -